 "It's such a big ammount.
 My savings were £600 and now I have to pay all this money.
 I have nothing left."

-Mr Marwah, who works for Ford, had parked in the Hayes Bridge Court private carpark before going to a restaurant, in The Broadway, Southall, with his wife, their two-year-old daughter, Navya, and a friend.
+Mr Marwah, who works for Ford, had parked in the Hayes Bridge Court private carpark before going to a restaurant, in The Broadway, Southall, with his wife, their two-year-old daughter, Navya, and

 After leaving, at around 11pm, they found the car had been towed away and were later told it would not be released until the morning.